 In studying Dr. King’s and Thich Nhat Hanh’s writings, I am reminded that war and military hostility have only one certainty, and that is to create bloodshed and suffering in humanity.
-I have come to fully embrace the notion that our enemies in a conflict are not men, but intolerance, hatred and discrimination.
+I have come to fully embrace the notion that our enemies in a conflict are not men, but intolerance, hatred, and prejudice.
 So if we must fight, we should fight our real enemies.

 But Dr. King remained forthright in his opposition to the war, and later said, channeling Nhat Hanh’s teachings, “Here is the true meaning and value of compassion and nonviolence, when they help us to see the enemy’s point of view, to hear his questions, to know his assessment of ourselves.
 For from his view we may indeed see the basic weaknesses of our own conditions, and if we are mature, we may learn and grow and profit from the wisdom of the brothers who are called the opposition.”

 Dr. King’s message was a universal one, not only applicable in Montgomery, or in wartime Vietnam, but also across the United States today.